SingLEM: Single-Channel Large EEG Model: Results

 \subsection{Ablation: Generalizability and Architectural Components}

-To assess the robustness of our pretraining strategy and the contribution of architectural components, we conducted two ablation studies, and the results are shown in Table~\ref{tab:Ablation_results}.
+To assess the robustness of our pretraining strategy and the contribution of architectural components, we conducted two ablation studies.
+The corresponding variants are reported at the bottom of Tables~\ref{tab:MI_results} and~\ref{tab:Cognitive_results}.

-First, we compared the standard SingLEM model (pretrained on a corpus excluding all downstream datasets) against a variant that included these datasets during pretraining.
-The results show virtually no difference between the two settings, confirming that SingLEM learns broadly transferable, domain-agnostic features without the need for prior exposure to the target domain.
+First, we compared SingLEM (primary) with SingLEM (all 71 datasets).
+Mean accuracy differed by no more than 0.64 percentage points across the six datasets, suggesting limited dependence on prior exposure to the downstream source datasets.

-Second, we evaluated the role of the feature embedding module by training a variant with this component removed.
+Second, we evaluated the role of the feature embedding module using SingLEM (w/o feature emb.).
 For the shorter MI tasks (4--5 s), performance degraded notably, with accuracy dropping by up to 3 percentage points (e.g., Dreyer-MI-2C).
-In contrast, for the longer cognitive tasks (10 s), the impact was negligible.
+In contrast, for the longer cognitive tasks (10 s), the impact was relatively small.
 This pattern highlights a functional interplay within the hierarchical design: the feature embedding module supplies local context by capturing short-range temporal dependencies, while the global transformer encoder alone suffices for modeling longer sequences.

 These findings validate both the generalizability of SingLEM’s pretraining and the importance of its hierarchical architecture, particularly for tasks involving short trial durations.